hardboilr/ExamPrep_Period4/README.md

 The salt needs to be unique per-user per-password.
 Every time a user creates an account or changes their password, the password should be hashed using a new random salt.
 Never reuse a salt.
 The salt also needs to be long, so that there are many possible salts.
 As a rule of thumb, make your salt is at least as long as the hash function's output.
 The salt should be stored in the user account table alongside the hash.

 ####sha1, md5 (message-digest algorithms)
 The **MD5** message-digest algorithm is a widely used cryptographic hash function producing a **128-bit** (16-byte) hash value, typically expressed in text format as a 32-digit hexadecimal number.
-MD5 has been utilized in a wide variety of cryptographic applications and is also commonly used to verify data integrity.<br>
+MD5 has been utilized in a wide variety of cryptographic applications and is also commonly used to verify data integrity.

 ```MD5("The quick brown fox jumps over the lazy dog") =```<br>
 ```9e107d9d372bb6826bd81d3542a419d6```